18F/18f.gsa.gov/_posts/2015-04-07-icymi-a11yhack-accessibility-awareness-hackathon.md

 ---
-title: 'In Case You Missed It: #a11yhack, an Accessibility Hackathon'
+title: 'In case you missed it: #a11yhack, an accessibility hackathon'
 date: '2015-04-07'
 layout: post
 image: /assets/blog/a11yhack/a11yhack.jpg